tlamadon/pytwoway/docs-src/source/index.rst

 pytwoway package
 ================

-`pytwoway` is the Python package associated with the paper "`How Much Should we Trust Estimates of Firm Effects and Worker Sorting?. <https://www.nber.org/system/files/working_papers/w27368/w27368.pdf>`_" Stéphane Bonhomme, Kerstin Holzheu, Thibaut Lamadon, Elena Manresa, Magne Mogstad, and Bradley Setzler.
+`pytwoway` is the Python package associated with the paper:

+"`How Much Should we Trust Estimates of Firm Effects and Worker Sorting?. <https://www.nber.org/system/files/working_papers/w27368/w27368.pdf>`_" Stéphane Bonhomme, Kerstin Holzheu, Thibaut Lamadon, Elena Manresa, Magne Mogstad, and Bradley Setzler.
 No. w27368.
 National Bureau of Economic Research, 2020.

 The package provides implementations for a series of estimators for model with two sided heterogeneity:

- - two way fixed effect estimator as proposed by Abowd Kramarz and Margolis
+ * two way fixed effect estimator as proposed by Abowd Kramarz and Margolis
- - Homoskedastic bias correction as in Andrews et al
+ * Homoskedastic bias correction as in Andrews et al
- - heteroskedastic correction as in KSS (TBD)
+ * heteroskedastic correction as in KSS (TBD)
- - a group fixed estimator as in BLM
+ * a group fixed estimator as in BLM
- - a group correlated random effect as presented in the main paper
+ * a group correlated random effect as presented in the main paper

 The code is relatively efficient.
 Solving large sparse linear relies on using `https://github.com/pyamg/pyamg`.
 This is the code we used to estimate the different decompositions on the US data.